-Calistoga powerplant overlooking the Middletown Valley.
+Calistoga powerplant with two BLM inspectors.
 The Geysers, Northern California.

 In regard to geothermal energy, California is "hot."
 This energy source, which literally means the "earth's heat," is found throughout California on public lands.
 The Obama Administration's emphasis on renewable energy development has translated into an increasing interest in geothermal leasing and exploration in California as well.